saran1522/DSA/README.md

 # DSA
-all DSA codes I have done
+All the DSA codes I have done and Questions I have solved on leetcode